tallforasmurf/byteplay/README.md

 The file byteplay3.py is my edited version for Python 3.
 **At this time byteplay3 is a work in progress**.

-The file byteplay.py is the original code by Noah.
+The file byteplay.py is the original code by Noam.
 It supports Python 2.7 and before.
 It is probably identical to the code available on pypi (linked above) but you should not depend on that.